acbsp/bonafide.guru/en/contents.rst

 your karma?
 Is he competent to do it?
 The presence or the absence of the physical body is not the criteria to take away the *karma* of a particular person.
 On the other hand, it depends on the devotion of the disciple and the grace of the *acharya*.
-Say for instance, Srila Prabhupada's guru was not there when |SP| was present.
+Say for instance, |SP|'s guru was not there when |SP| was present.
 Do you mean to say that they are not capable of taking the karma of their disciple?
 The interesting thing is (quotes a verse in Sanskrit from *Yatindra vimsati* composed by Sri Manavala Mamuni of Sri Vaiṣṇava *sampradaya*,